 There may be fall hazards not only at the roof edge, but also near a fixed object in the path of workers.
 Obstacles may include piping, ducts, or other equipment.
 As a result, workers need to climb, hop, or jump over obstacles.
 In these instances, one solution to avoid injury to workers is a roof crossover system.
 A crossover system includes a set of stairs which allow workers on a rooftop to safely pass over obstacles.
 Rooftop crossovers are customizable, provides fall protection, and complies with OSHA regulations.
 Another solution to consider is a fixed roof access ladder system.
 Such a system allows safe access to different levels of a roof or rooftop equipment.
 There is a variety of options such as a fixed roof access ladder platform available for customization.

 When it comes right down to it, roofs are dangerous.
-Consequently, it is important to mitigate fall hazards with fall protection systems.
+Consequently, it is important to mitigate fall hazards with parapet fall protection systems.